MohammadrezaFarahmand/Shopping-store/README.md

 See the section about [running tests](htts:/faogiu.irrt-ado/n-ttfooeinfort Builds the app for prod
-It correctly bundles React in production md ndoptiihebl oe s e The build is minified and the filename includ
+It correctly bundles React in production md ndoptiihebl oe s e The build is minified and the filename inclu
 Your app is rea
 See the section about [deployment](https://faceboogitub.io/crea-ractapp/docs/deloyment) for more information.
 ### `npm run ejec